-We hope our accommodation will be your home away from home but if you would prefer to live off-campus there are plenty of student flats and houses in easy walking distance of the University.
+We hope our accommodation will be your home away from home but if you would prefer to live in private sector accommodation there are plenty of student flats and houses in easy walking distance of the University.

 Finding somewhere to live

 Most private sector properties are 52-week lets, although there may be some shorter let lengths.

 Most student properties are available for a year, but if you're looking for a shorter let length we recommend our student advert service or the external Spare Room and Homestay websites: